-The MOA calls for the establishment of an overall area motor vehicle emissions budget based on the entire 8-hour ozone nonattainment area, and allows for the option for establishing subarea emissions budgets based on subareas, which are delineated in Figure 1.
+The MOA calls for the establishment of an overall area motor vehicle emissions budget based on the entire 8-hour ozone nonattainment area, and allows for the option of establishing subarea emissions budgets based on subareas, which are delineated in Figure 1.

 The MOA stipulates that DRCOG will make conformity determinations for the Southern Subarea of the 8-hour ozone nonattainment area, while the NFRMPO will make the conformity determination for the Northern Subarea of the 8-hour ozone nonattainment area.
-The travel demand model outputs from each of the MPOs are sent to the Air Pollution Control Division (APCD) of CDPHE for generation of emissions estimates.
-In the Northern Subarea, the 8-hour ozone nonattainment area outside of the NFRMPO model area, also known as the northern "donut" area, will have the transportation forecasting performed by the APCD.
+The travel demand model outputs from each MPO are sent to the Air Pollution Control Division (APCD) of CDPHE for generation of emissions estimates.
+In the Northern Subarea, the 8-hour ozone nonattainment area outside of the NFRMPO model area, also known as the northern "donut" area, has the transportation forecasting performed by the APCD.
 Finally, the MOA states the courses of action to be pursued if one (or both) of the subareas exceeds a conformity test or its (their) emissions budgets.

-The NFRMPO and DRCOG worked cooperatively with an interagency consultation group (Federal Highway Administration (FHWA), EPA, CDOT and APCD) to review the conformity documentation and planning assumptions.
-Furthermore, the NFR Technical Advisory Committee (TAC), or their representative, served as the review team for the NFR socioeconomic data and transportation network as per Regulation No. 10 Criteria for Analysis of Conformity.
+The NFRMPO and DRCOG worked cooperatively with an interagency consultation group (Federal Highway Administration (FHWA), Federal Transit Administration (FTA), RAQC, NFRMPO, UFR TPR, EPA, CDOT and APCD) to review the conformity documentation and planning assumptions.

 The MOA noted that after the initial MVEB-based conformity determination, DRCOG and the NFRMPO may switch from using the total nonattainment area MVEBs to using the subarea MVEBs for determining conformity.
-To switch to use of the subarea MVEBs (or to subsequently switch back to use of the total nonattainment area MVEBs), DRCOG and the NFRMPO must use the process as described in the Denver/NFR Ozone Attainment Plan, that was approved by EPA on August 5, 2011 (76 FR 47443), on pages VI-4 through VI-6.
+To switch to the use of the subarea MVEBs (or to subsequently switch back to the use of the total nonattainment area MVEBs), DRCOG and the NFRMPO must use the process as described in the Denver/NFR Ozone Attainment Plan, that was approved by EPA on August 5, 2011 (76 FR 47443), on pages VI-4 through VI-6.

-Current Situation for the Denver Southern Subarea
+Current Ozone Situation for the Denver Southern Subarea